 As a support worker you will provide proactive “in-reach” support to people living in refuge and outreach, move on and resettlement support, providing a flexible, trauma informed, client centred risk led service.
 Workers lead on assessments, facilitate drop ins, develop a range of parenting support interventions, lead on and arrange campaigns and awareness raising events and design, develop and facilitate group work in accommodation and community settings.

 The SPOC Partner will support the wider team with the delivery of the project and carry out allocated tasks such as attending court, co-facilitating groups and supporting clients to refuge accommodation as directed.
 The SPOC Partner will also support the delivery of the integrated service and be the first point of contact for clients, professionals and others via the SPOC phone and email.

-As a Support Worker you will be assisting people with learning disabilities, physical disabilities & mental health concerns in their own homes to live the life they want.
-You will provide safe, person centred support to promote independent living skills and help make clients’ hopes and aspirations a reality.
+As a Support Worker you will be assisting people with a learning disability in their own home, and in the community to live the life they want.
+You will provide safe, person centred support, promote independent living skills and help make clients’ hopes and aspirations a reality.